thuanalg/simplelog-challenge/simplelog-challenge.md

 - No. Give one more option.

 ### Impact
-This does not replace old libraries, because it needs time to verify, but is really worthy for trying new applications.
+There is no intention to replace old libraries, because it needs time to verify, but is really worthy for trying new applications.

 ### Testing and Validation
 - [Benchmarks on Windows, Linux, macOS vs spdlog](https://github.com/thuanalg/simplelog-challenge/blob/x1/README.md#benchmarking-performance)